 Both raw carrots and cooked carrots work wonderfully for a way to help your dogs get more of the good stuff into their system – and moreover, dogs themselves tend to be pretty fond of them too.

-Diced carrots added to the regular meals your dog enjoys, or the occasional chunk of carrot fed to your dog as a reward for good behaviour, prove good ways of getting this vegetable into your pet’s regular diet.
+Diced carrots added to the regular meals your dog enjoys, or the occasional chunk of carrot fed to your dog as a reward for good behavior, prove good ways of getting this vegetable into your pet’s regular diet.

 Thanks to how solid carrots are, and how fun they are to chew, carrots are good for dogs’ teeth – another thing to consider when introducing them to their diet.